FeatureBaseDB/SlothAI/README.md

-# SlothAI: A Model Chain Manager
+# SlothAI: A Model Pipeline Manager
-SlothAI provides a simple UI and pipelines various models.
+SlothAI provides a simple UI and methodology to implement document-based pipelines (chains) for various models.

 Machine learning box deployment is managed using [Laminoid](https://github.com/FeatureBaseDB/Laminoid).